AI2Phil/digame/docs/TO DO/MVP/NEXT_STEPS.md

 - **✅ Gamification System** with comprehensive achievement tracking and professional development milestones
 - **✅ AI Integration** with OpenAI-powered core features and intelligent recommendations

 The platform is now stable and well-functioning with a strong foundation.
-The remaining 5% focuses on final polish, testing, and deployment optimization.
+The remaining 15% focuses on mobile application enhancement, integration ecosystem completion, and final AI/ML feature implementation.

 This document outlines the comprehensive development roadmap for the Digame Digital Professional Twin Platform, aligned with the complete user journey from discovery to mastery.
 Each section indicates current implementation status and prioritized next steps.

 ## 📊 Current Implementation Status (Updated June 22, 2025)

-### ✅ **COMPLETED - Core Foundation & Major Features (85% Platform Complete)**
+### ✅ **COMPLETED - Core Foundation & Major Features (Core Systems Operational)**

 #### **Authentication & Security System** ✅ COMPLETED (May 23, 2025)
 - ✅ Complete JWT-based authentication with access/refresh tokens